mitsuhiko/lucumr/2015/12/21/introducing-lektor.rst

 build a lot of stuff that requires maintenance even though it should not.
-In particular a topic that just keeps annoying me is how quickly technology moves forward and how much effort it is to maintain older code that still exist but now stands on ancient foundations.
+In particular a topic that just keeps annoying me is how quickly technology moves forward and how much effort it is to maintain older code that still exists but now stands on ancient foundations.

 This is not a new discovery mind you.
-This blog you're reading started out as a Django application many, many years ago, made a transition to WordPress because I could not be bothered with updating Django and then turned into two different static site generators because I did not want to bother with making database updates and rather wanted to track my content in a git repository.
+This blog you're reading started out as a Django application many, many years ago; made a transition to WordPress because I could not be bothered with updating Django; and then turned into two different static site generators because I did not want to bother with making database updates and rather wanted to track my content in a git repository.